-You may have pelvic radiotherapy to treat cancers of the prostate, bladder, rectum, and anus.

-Pelvic radiotherapy may affect the male sexual organs (the testicles, penis, and prostate) and the bladder (see opposite).
-It can also affect parts of the digestive system, including the small bowel, colon, rectum, and anus (see below).
+You may have pelvic radiotherapy to treat cervical cancer, womb (endometrial) cancer, vaginal cancer, and vulval cancer.
+It is also used to treat cancers of the bladder, rectum, and anus.
+Pelvic radiotherapy may affect the female sexual organs (including the vagina, womb, and ovaries), and the bladder (see below).
+It can also affect parts of the digestive system, including the small bowel, colon, rectum, and anus (see page 8).